-Indexes rise a day after a stumble, but Facebook falls again
+Indexes inch up but Facebook keeps sinking; Oracle tumbles

-NEW YORK (AP) — U.S. stocks are rising Tuesday as energy companies climb with oil prices and banks move up along with interest rates.
-The market was recovering some of its losses from a day ago.
-Other sectors including health care and industrials are also bouncing back.
-Technology stocks are mostly higher, but Facebook continues to slump following a report the Federal Trade Commission will investigate its handling of user data and Oracle is plunging after releasing disappointing results and forecasts.
+NEW YORK (AP) — U.S. stock indexes are edging higher Tuesday as energy companies climb with oil prices and banks move up along with interest rates.
+The market was recovering some of its losses from a day earlier.
+Other sectors including retailers and industrials are also bouncing back.
+Facebook is dropping again following reports the Federal Trade Commission will investigate its handling of user data and Oracle is plunging after releasing disappointing results and forecasts.

 Most Read Business Stories